Debugging with Visual Studio for Mac

 You can view all the breakpoints that have been set in your code by going to the Breakpoints pad:

-To start debugging, select the target device or similar/emulator in your IDE:
+To start debugging, select the target browser, device, or simulator/emulator:

 Then deploy your application by pressing the Play button, or Cmd + return.
 When you hit a breakpoint, the code will be highlighted yellow: